sethu-aot/forms-flow-installation-eks/chart-doc/docs/intro.md

 The list of customizable parameters for the `forms-flow-idm` chart can be found [here](https://github.com/AOT-Technologies/forms-flow-ai-charts/blob/staging/QA/charts/forms-flow-idm/README.md).

 :::info

-If you having an exinsting keycloak, no need to install this component.
+If you have an existing Keycloak, there's no need to install this component.

-For reference on records needed to support formsflow can be found [here](https://github.com/AOT-Technologies/forms-flow-ai/blob/develop/forms-flow-idm/realm-exports/Group%20based%20auth.json).
+For reference, the records needed to support [formsflow.ai](https://formsflow.ai/) can be found [here](https://github.com/AOT-Technologies/forms-flow-ai/blob/develop/forms-flow-idm/realm-exports/Group%20based%20auth.json).
 :::

 ## 3. forms-flow-bpm